memoio/testnet/features.md

-# 功能介绍
+# Features

-## user
+## User

-### 完成
+### Completed

-- 存储订单：query 合约部署，可以设置需要的存储时长，大小和价格；
+- Storage order: query-contract deployment, you can set the required storage duration, size and price；
-- 存储订单匹配；
+- Store order matching；
-- 存储订单签订，upkeeping 合约部署；
+- Sign storage order and deploy upkeeping contract;
-- 用户空间 LFS；
+- User space LFS;
-- 上传和下载功能；
+- Upload and download functions;
-- 下载支付；
+- Download payment；
-- upkeeping 合约的续约，安全性提升；
+- Upkeeping contract renewal to improve security;
-- S3 接口；
+- S3 interface;
-- 数据格式优化；
+- Data format optimization;
-- 用户空间的 hash 值链上保存；
+- The hash value of the user space is stored on the chain;
-- 用户分享文件；
+- Users share files;

 ## provider

-### 完成
+### Completed

-- 角色合约的设置
+- Role-contract settings;
-- 存储市场：offer 合约的部署，设置自己可以提供的空间，时长，以及价格；
+- Storage market: the deployment of offer contracts, setting the space, duration, and price you can provide;
-- user 的数据保存；
+- User's data storage;
-- user 数据的挑战相应；
+- Response to challenges to user data;
-- user 数据的修复；
+- Repair of user data;
-- 数据冷启动的 pos 功能；
+- Pos function of data cold start;
-- 质押空间；
+- Pledge space;
-- pos 数据量的验证；
+- Verification of pos data volume;
-- provider收入展示
+- Provider's revenue display;

-- 退出前的数据迁移
+- Data migration before exit;

 ## keeper

-### 完成
+### completed

-- 角色合约的设置；
+- Setting of role contract;
-- 矿池模式，即 provider 可以设置自己的主 keeper；
+- Mining pool mode, that is, the provider can set its own master keeper;
-- user 的元数据保存；
+- Save the metadata of user;
-- user 数据的 PDP 公开验证；
+- PDP public verification of user data;
-- user 数据的修复；
+- Repair of user data；
-- 存储订单的时空支付；
+- Time and space payment for storage order;
-- 存储订单在价格、空间和时间维度进行匹配；
+- Store orders are matched in the dimensions of price, space and time;

-### 进展中
+### In progress

-- 矿池模式下的修复优化；
+- Optimize the repair in the mining pool mode;
-- keeper 退出机制
+- Optimize the keeper exit mechanism;